← All writing

 1. The system answers the wrong question

 The model is fine.
 The model is always fine — that's the trap.
 The system was scoped against the question someone in a strategy session decided was important.
 The actual question the team asks at 11am on Tuesday is something else.
-So the team asks once, gets a plausible-sounding wrong answer, and the tool gets quietly delisted from the bookmark bar.
+So the team tries it once, doesn't find what they need, and the tool gets quietly delisted from the bookmark bar.

 3. The tool sits outside the workflow

 This is the most common and the most boring.
 The pilot ships as a standalone web app.
-To use it, the team has to remember it exists, switch context, log in, ask, paste the answer back into the document they were writing.
+To use it, the team has to remember it exists, switch context, log in, search, paste the result back into the document they were writing.

 What the survivor did differently